Quer-io/Quer.io/documentation/install.md

 ## Local CLI/GUI application installation guide

-**This is an optional version and it is not required to go through the following steps to use Querio AQE!**
+**This is an optional version and it is not required to go through the following steps to use Querio AQPE!**

 This guide is written for Linux and Mac users who are familiar with CLI commands and git.